-Daylight savings began on Sunday, March 12 and ends this Sunday, November 5.
+Daylight savings ended on Sunday, November 5 and returns this Sunday, March 10.
 Daylight savings time occurs as an annual initiative to achieve longer evening daylight by advancing the clocks an hour ahead of standard time in the United States.

-It commences on the second Sunday of March each year and always ends on the first November Sunday, which is this upcoming week.
+It commences on the second Sunday of March each year and always ends on the first November Sunday.
 Most clocks change automatically at 2 AM local time.

 The entire rationale of daylight savings is that industrialized societies follow a standard schedule that doesn’t change, such as working 9-5 or class from 8-3.
 However, the solar time is constantly in flux and affects the amount of daylight we have.
 The goal of daylight savings is to offer up more sunshine after the workday.